Overcoming Trading Anxiety By Understanding the Causes and Process of Anxiety

 Ever been afraid to pull the trigger on the trade, or felt afraid to trade altogether?
-It’s called trading anxiety, and it affects a lot of traders, at some point.
+It’s called trading anxiety and it affects a lot of traders at some point.
 Having a healthy respect for the market is one thing, but having fear related to our trading can cause big problems.
-Here are some of symptoms, and how to get over trading anxiety.
+Here are some of the symptoms, and how to get over trading anxiety.

 Trading anxiety affects many traders at some point in their career.
 It often affects new traders when they start trading real money for the first time, but can also cause problems for experienced traders.
 I recall having it a few years back.
 I had a few days where I just couldn’t seem to do anything right.
 It was like every trade was a grey area, and I was making the wrong decision.
 It got in my head, and for a few weeks I remember having a real tough time getting into, and staying in trades.
 Just like in life, things can be going along magnificently…until they aren’t, and anxiety develops.
 A couple losing trades happen, and then we start to fear more losing trades, which causes us to make mistakes or misinterpret information, creating a downward spiral.
 This article looks at the causes of anxiety (when it occurs), so you can understand where it comes from and the reasons for it.

 How the anxiety is handled will be addressed next; there are three ways to handle anxiety, two of which are destructive (often subtly) and lead to a cycle of anxiety, and one way that breaks the cycle of anxiety and actually harnesses its power.

 By understanding anxiety, and how you choose (or not choose) to handle it, will allow you to connect-the-dots so you can manage your own trading anxiety when it appears.
 Not many trading examples will be used; instead, after you have read this article just sit for a few minutes and allow the ideas to sink in.
 Then explore how you can apply the concepts to your own trading and life situations.

 The Causes of Trading Anxiety (and Anxiety in General)